Layne Riggs

 Ford F-150

-Layne Griffin Riggs Bio
+Layne Riggs Bio

-Layne Griffin Riggs (born June 11, 2002) is an American professional stock car racing driver competing full-time in the NASCAR Craftsman Truck Series.
-He drives the No. 34 Ford F-150 for Front Row Motorsports and is recognized as the 2022 NASCAR Advance Auto Parts Weekly Series national champion.
-Riggs is the son of former NASCAR driver Scott Riggs.
+Layne Griffin Riggs, born on June 11, 2002, is an American professional stock car racing driver.
+He competes full-time in the NASCAR Craftsman Truck Series, driving the No. 34 Ford F-150 for Front Row Motorsports.
+A rising talent in the sport, Riggs is the 2022 NASCAR Advance Auto Parts Weekly Series national champion and the 2024 NASCAR Craftsman Truck Series Rookie of the Year.

 Early Life and Background